zilphar/Analysis-Using-Python/README.md

 # Employee-Analysis-Using-Python

 This is a practice analysis with python.
-I don't remember the datasource but I have attached the data in csv file.
+I don't remember the datasource but I have attached the data as a csv file.

 A simple analysis involving: